ejtaal/mr/README.rst

 It is a HTML/JavaScript app for both desktop and mobile use that allows looking up Arabic roots in Hans Wehr, Lane's Lexicon and other books simultaneously.

-Additionally, you may download the entire contents to your hard disk or smart phone's sd card, for fast offline usage.
+Additionally, you may download the entire website to your hard disk or smart phone's sd card, for fast offline usage.
 Read below for more information on downloading and installing it.